 - Paid media: Purchased content such as pay-per-click or display ads.

-- Owned media: Content you control such as your hotel’s website, blog, social media profiles, and listings on third-party sites such as TripAdvisor.
+- Owned media: Content you control, such as your hotel’s website, blog, social media profiles, and listings on third-party sites such as TripAdvisor.

-Earned content is perhaps the most difficult to garner, yet the most valuable type of media.
+Earned content is perhaps the most difficult to garner, yet the most worthwhile type of media.
 Studies have shown that consumers trust the opinions of other consumers more than any other advertising source, thus placing even more importance on user-generated content.
 In many cases, earned media is low-budget, making it a cost-effective way to market your hotel.

-But what really is user-generated content, and how can you go about increasing this content generated online by your guests, fans, followers, and brand ambassadors?
+But what is user-generated content, and how can you go about increasing this content generated online by your guests, fans, followers, and brand ambassadors?
 It can be tricky to motivate people about your hotel, but it can be done!
-The following insight looks more at earned media, and provides tips on how to actually generate content from users:
+The following insight looks more at earned media, and provides tips on how to generate content from users: